 Version 12 Exports the file as an R12 file.
-This does not

-support ACIS data.
+This does not support ACIS data.
 Ellipses, conics, splines are converted into polylines.
 ACIS curves are converted into b-splines.
 Surfaces and solids are converted into facets (Face3D).
+Varsian 13 Exports the file as an P13 file.
+Ellipses, splines and $\Lambda CIS$

-Version 13 Exports the file as an R13 file.
+- Version 13 Exports the file as an R13 file.
 Ellipses, splines and ACIS curves are supported.
-Conics are converted into polylines.

-Version 14 Exports the file as an R14 file.
+Conics are converted into polylines. - Version 14Exports the file as an R14 file.
 Ellipses, splines and ACIS curves are supported.
-Conics are converted into polylines.

-Version 2000 Exports the file as an R2000 file.
+Conics are converted into polylines. - Version 2000Exports the file as an R2000 file.
 This was the last time the file type was extended by Autodesk relevant to Ashlar-Vellum products.
-For maximum compatibility among users with Version 2000 and later, use this option.
+For maximum compatibility among users with Version 2000 and later, use this option. - Versions above 2000 Provided for convenience.
+This option will prevent users of earlier Autodesk products from opening these files.
+For best compatibility use the Version 2000 option.